natalieagus/50002/docs/Hardware/g_turingmachine.md

 {:.highlight-title}
 > Detailed Learning Objectives
 >
-> 1. **Recognize the Limitations of Finite State Machines (FSMs)**
+> 1. **List out the Limitations of Finite State Machines (FSMs)**
->    - Comprehend that FSMs are limited by their lack of memory beyond the current state
+>    - Explain that FSMs are limited by their lack of memory beyond the current state
->    - Comprehend that FSMs are unable to solve problems requiring knowledge of state visitation history, such as detecting palindromes or checking balanced parentheses.
+>    - Explain that FSMs are unable to solve problems requiring knowledge of state visitation history, such as detecting palindromes or checking balanced parentheses.
 > 2. **Describe the Concept and Functionality of Turing Machines**
+>    - Explain what Turing Machine is.
->    - Learn about the Turing Machine as a mathematical model capable of performing computations that FSMs cannot, including handling infinitely long inputs via its tape mechanism.
+>    - Defend the Turing Machine as a mathematical model capable of performing computations that FSMs cannot, including handling infinitely long inputs via its tape mechanism.
+>    - Defend how Turing machines as a more capable model of computation as opposed to FSMs.
 > 3. **Explain the Basic Operation of a Turing Machine**
 >    - Explain how a Turing Machine reads, writes, and manipulates data on an infinitely long tape using a set of defined states and transitions.
 > 4. **Illustrate the Process of Operating a Turing Machine**
 >    - Illustrate the step-by-step process of how a Turing Machine moves through its tape, processes data, and utilizes its halt and start states effectively.
 > 5. **Analyze Specific Examples of Turing Machine Applications**
 >    - Examine detailed examples such as an Increment Machine and a Coin Counter Machine to see how Turing Machines handle complex computations and scenarios beyond the capability of FSMs.
-> 6. **Get Familiar with the Concept of a Universal Turing Machine**
+> 6. **Outline with the Concept of a Universal Turing Machine**
->    - Learn how a Universal Turing Machine simulates any other Turing Machine, representing the theoretical foundation for modern general-purpose computers.
+>    - Explain how a Universal Turing Machine simulates any other Turing Machine, representing the theoretical foundation for modern general-purpose computers.
-> 7. **Explore Church’s Thesis and Computable Functions**
+> 7. **Explain Church’s Thesis and Computable Functions**
 >    - Discuss the implications of Church's Thesis regarding the capabilities of Turing Machines and the definition of computable functions.
 > 8. **Identify Examples of Uncomputable Functions**
->    - Recognize functions that cannot be computed by any algorithm, illustrating the limits of computational theory.
+>    - List out functions that cannot be computed by any algorithm, illustrating the limits of computational theory.
-> 9. **Appreciate the Impact of Turing Machines on Computer Science**
+> 9. **Evaluate the Impact of Turing Machines on Computer Science**
->    - Reflect on how the development of Turing Machines and their universal capabilities have revolutionized approaches to computational tasks and machine design.
+>    - Assess how the development of Turing Machines and their universal capabilities have revolutionized approaches to computational tasks and machine design.
 > 10. **Summarize the Principle of Programmability in Computing**
->    - Conclude with the significance of the programmable nature of computers, facilitated by the conceptual framework provided by Turing Machines and their ability to emulate an infinite set of instructions.
+>    - Summarize the significance of the programmable nature of computers, facilitated by the conceptual framework provided by Turing Machines and their ability to emulate an infinite set of instructions.
 >
 > These learning objectives equip students with a deep understanding of computational models, particularly focusing on the capabilities and limitations of Finite State Machines and Turing Machines, thereby providing a solid foundation in theoretical computer science that underpins modern computing technologies and concepts.